pablopunk/unclutter.nvim/readme.md

 ## Installation

 Use your favorite package manager.
+Calling the `setup()` function is optional.

 ### Lazy.nvim